 Criminal contempt proceedings are maintained solely and simply to vindicate the authority of the court or to punish for violation of an order of the court.
 There are two type of criminal contempt; indirect and direct.
 Since the purpose of the contempt proceedings is to punish, greater procedural due process safeguards are involved.
 This principle is recognized in Fla.
 R. Crim.
 P. 3.830 and Fla.
 R. Crim.
 P. 3.840.
 The rule appropriate to the proceedings is determined by whether the contemptuous conduct is direct or indirect.

-If you have a contempt issue, the DeWitt Law Firm can help you.
-Whether you want to try to have someone held in contempt or a contempt motion has been brought against you, the DeWitt Law Firm can present your case to the court and can help you through the process.
+For all types of contempt, an evidentiary hearing is required.
+If you have a contempt issue, the DeWitt Law Firm can help.
+Whether you want to try to have someone held in contempt or a contempt motion has been brought against you, the DeWitt Law Firm can present your case to the court and guide you through the complicated contempt process.